 Apply for 2021 entry via UCAS

 There is an opportunity for international students to study this programme as part of a semester or year abroad.

 2021 Entry fees

-The fees for 2021/22 are not yet confirmed and will be published as soon as possible.
+The fees for 2021/22 entry have not been published yet, this information will be added here as soon as possible.